Hidden Lake Gardens : Events

 Discover the many ways you can get involved whether it’s assisting with events, helping at the Sky Walk, or tending to our beautiful garden spaces, including the Conservatory, Hosta Hillside, Harper Dwarf Conifer Collection, Demonstration (Gazebo) Garden, and Elardo Garden . . . there's a place for you at HLG!

-For more details and to fill out a volunteer application, visit Volunteer Program.
+For more details and to fill out a volunteer application, visit our Volunteer Program page.

 We can’t wait to grow with you!